Incomes Register FAQs for data users

 Can the Incomes Register’s data be used to define the value of a service voucher granted by a municipality?

-At present, the Incomes Register’s data cannot be used to define the value of an income-based service voucher or the amount of its deductible, because the definition of the value of a service voucher or the amount of deductible is not indicated as a purpose of use for data in section 13, subsection 1, paragraph 18 or 19 of the act on the incomes information system.
+As of the beginning of 2021, due to a legislative amendment, the Incomes Register’s data can be used to define the value of an income-based service voucher or the amount of its deductible according to section 13, subsection 1, paragraph 18 or 19 of the act on the incomes information system.

 Why am I not shown the same data when I search for data per earnings period and per payment date?